-Applicants for a PPL(A) holding an LAPL(S) with a TMG extension shall have completed:

-- (1) at least 24 hours of flight time on TMG after the endorsement of the TMG extension; and - (2) 15 hours of flight instruction in aeroplanes in a training course at an ATO, including at least the requirements of (a)(2).] - (d) Crediting.
+- (a) Applicants for a PPL(A) shall have completed at least 45 hours of flight instruction in aeroplanes, 5 of which may have been completed in an FSTD, including at least: - (1) 25 hours of dual flight instruction; and - (2) 10 hours of supervised solo flight time, including at least 5 hours of solo cross-country flight time with at least 1 cross-country flight of at least 270 km (150 NM), during which full stop landings at 2 aerodromes different from the aerodrome of departure shall be made. - (b) Crediting.
 Applicants holding a pilot licence for another category of aircraft, with the exception of balloons, shall be credited with 10 % of their total flight time as PIC on such aircraft up to a maximum of 10 hours.
 The amount of credit given shall in any case not include the requirements in (a)(2).